Cepsycal/odin-recipes/README.md

-Rock Paper Scissors:
+Recipe Website:
- A computer game using Javascript & the google console.
+ A website that uses HTML & CSS to show recipes.